Why does society want this to continue being the story of our Black girls?

 We exist to support brilliant, trail blazing Black girls who desire to get results in their lives, now!

-To get these results, our girls are stepping up to be challenged, take on opportunities, get assistance with life and commitment management skills and to articulate their voice in our space.
-They really value our members who are making time to inspire them and who are cheering them on as they make no excuses towards attaining their visions.
+To get these results, our girls are stepping up to be challenged, take on opportunities, get assistance with life, commitment management skills and to articulate their voice in our space.
+They really value our women members who are making time to inspire them and who are cheering them on as they make no excuses towards attaining their visions.

 Project DIVA began in 2007/08 as a pilot program out of Dunwoody Academy in Minneapolis.
 From February to June, of that school year, Neda Kellogg, Etosha Cook and Jahonna Olsen guided girls towards a self-discovery journey learning how their academic, social and emotional behaviors affected their lives both in and outside of school.

 These girls were so changed throughout that school year that they asked the growing Project DIVA leadership team if they would bring it back the next school year.
 The leadership team enthusiastically said yes, arranged to align programming with the academic year, and established Project DIVA as a 501(c)(3) organization.
 Project DIVA was officially born in May 2009.